LukaKordic/Articles/Themes & Styles/Themes vs Styles.md

 First, let's take a look at styles.
 What they are, how we can declare them, where and when we should use them.

-I belive it's best to learn by example, so let's start with one, which will help us answer the questions from above.
+I belive it's best to learn by example, so let's start with one.
+It will help us answer the questions from above.

 ![Example button](example_button.png)